"Would You Want an AI Tutor?" Understanding Stakeholder Perceptions of LLM-based Systems in the Classroom: Framework Design

-We highlighted how the introduction of LLM-based tools, such as Khanmigo, in the classroom has followed a top-down decision-making process, where partnerships between private companies and governmental institutions or school districts often make decisions on behalf of direct stakeholders, such as teachers and students, or indirect stakeholders, such as parents and school staff.
+\textbf{Stakeholders.} We highlighted how the introduction of LLM-based tools, such as Khanmigo, in the classroom has followed a top-down decision-making process, where partnerships between private companies and governmental institutions or school districts often make decisions on behalf of direct stakeholders, such as teachers and students, or indirect stakeholders, such as parents and school staff.
 This echoes a concern already highlighted in the literature regarding how private companies, more often than community members and public servants, set pedagogy and policy in practice \cite{zeide2019robot}.
-To counteract this tendency, our framework prioritizes educational stakeholders: we identified students and teachers as the most recurring stakeholders in the literature; however, the systematic gaps we found underscore the need to assess the perceptions of other key stakeholders, such as parents, school staff, ed-tech professionals, and government agencies.
+To counteract this, our framework prioritizes educational stakeholders: we identified students and teachers as the most recurring stakeholders in the literature; however, as shown in Section~\ref{sec:related:perceptions}, existing empirical work largely omits other key stakeholders, such as parents, school staff, ed-tech professionals, and government agencies.